brunorijsman/dske-python/docs/user-guide.md

                                         # from the key shares using Shamir's Secret Sharing (SSS).
                                         # Optional; default value is 3.

+# share_timeout_secs: 60                # Timeout for shares in seconds.
+Shares stored on hubs are
+                                        # deleted if the responder SAE does not retrieve them by
+                                        # invoking the Get key with key IDs API call within this
+                                        # timeout.
+                                        # Optional; default value is 60 seconds.

 hubs:                   # List of hubs (aka DSKE security hubs) in the DSKE topology.
   - name: hank          # Name of the hub.
   - name: helen